Youscribe/mogilefs-cookbook/README.md

 ### Parameters
 Name | Description | Default
 -----|-------------|--------
-name | Name of the service and postfix for the template file names | name database | a hash of options which must specify the host, database, username, and password of the MogileFS database | owner | owner of configuration files | "root" group | group of configuration files | "root" cookbook | cookbook that contains the mogilefsd.conf | "mogilefs" runit_options | any additional runit service options.
+database | a hash of options which must specify the host, database, username, and password of the MogileFS owner | owner of configuration files | "root" group | group of configuration files | "root" cookbook | cookbook that contains the mogilefsd.conf | "mogilefs" service_name | the name of the service to be defined | "mogilefsd" runit_options | any additional runit service options.
 Refer to the runit cookbook for details | {}

 ### Example